WE MET BEFORE?

 partnership he forms in adulthood.
 Healthier lovers who don't

-inspire intense yearning, frustration or anxiety within him are
+inspire intense yearning, painful frustration or anxiety within

-typically rejected, due to sensations of boredom.
-This is not
+him are typically rejected, due to sensations of boredom!
+This

-the fault of the girl, but his inability to flee his own inner
+is not the fault of the girl~ but rather his inability to flee

-deadness and emptiness, which he's fought against since boyhood.
+his own inner deadness and emptiness, which he's desperately tried

 grew up watching how their mothers behaved around men.
 They learned

-how to be adorable and seductive, to manipulate people into giving
+how to act sweet, adorable and seductive, to manipulate people

-them what they wanted or needed.
-In short, they repeatedly observed
+into giving them what they wanted or needed.
+In short, they repeatedly

-these tactics being deployed by a masterful teacher, and adopted
+observed these tactics being deployed by a masterful teacher,

 Borderline mother is often envious of her child's achievements/successes,